trigo-at/run-command-service/README.md

 - Verify that the `config.yaml` file is in the correct location and properly formatted.
 - Check the logs for any error messages or unexpected behavior.
 - Ensure that the configured command in `config.yaml` is valid and can be executed by the specified shell.
+- If both `runInBackground` and `runOnce` are set to `true` in the configuration, the service will return an error as these options are mutually exclusive.

-For more information or to report issues, please visit the [GitHub repository](https://github.com/trigo-at/run-command-service).
+For more information or to report issues, please visit the [GitHub repository](https://github.com/yourusername/run-command-service).

 ## License

 Run Command Service is open-source software licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.
 ### MIT License Summary

 - You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.